 Please note: Even if a student is eligible for the Federal Pell Grant, they are not guaranteed to be eligible for the CU Promise.

-Students who are enrolled in an eligible education abroad (study abroad) program will receive only the amount of funding they would be eligible for if they were enrolled on the Boulder campus.
-However, a student may choose to accept a loan to cover additional study abroad expenses.
+Students who are enrolled in an eligible education abroad program will receive only the amount of funding they would be eligible for if they were enrolled on the Boulder campus.
+However, a student may choose to accept a loan to cover additional education abroad expenses.

-Yes; awards for students who transfer between one CU Boulder school or college and another will be adjusted.
+Yes; grant amounts for students who transfer between one CU Boulder school or college and another will be adjusted.

 This program is specifically for students who attend CU Boulder.
 However, students should contact the campus they are interested in attending to find out what financial aid is available.